LOOPS ⋅ Supported features

 Bookmarking of current document – local / on device

-Readers can bookmark the current page (wether it’s a long-form document or a short chapter) for later retrieval in their web browser.
+Readers can bookmark the current page (whether it’s a long-form document or a short chapter) for later retrieval in their web browser.
 This is the standard mechanism for storing (access to) a document for later retrieval.

 Typography (font + style specification)